SherpaDAO/EverestSmartChain/README.md

   </a>
 </div>

-Evmos is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
+Everest Smart Chain is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
 It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of the [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.

 ## Documentation

-Our documentation is hosted in a [separate repository](https://github.com/evmos/docs) and can be found at [docs.evmos.org](https://docs.evmos.org).
+Our documentation is hosted in a [separate repository](https://github.com/EverestSmartChain/docs) and can be found at [docs.evmos.org](https://docs.evmos.org).
 Head over there and check it out.

 **Note**: Requires [Go 1.20+](https://golang.org/dl/)